SenthilTimu/Nasa_Project_API/README.md

 3. Make sure you have a MySQL server running and a database named nasa created:
    CREATE DATABASE nasa;

-4. ```bash
-5. pip install streamlit pandas mysql-connector-python streamlit-option-menu
+4. pip install streamlit pandas mysql-connector-python streamlit-option-menu